-A determination of Fully Supporting or Not Supporting should not be made in the absence of data.
+A determination of Fully Supporting or Not Supporting should not be made in the absence of data, however if data is not available for any assessment unit within a given assessment cycle previous assessment conclusions will be retained until newer data is available.
 It is understood that any assessment may involve some level of best professional judgment (BPJ).
 However, evaluations based on BPJ, literature statements, or public comments without data to support the decision shall not be the only basis for a listing or delisting.
-To those AUs for which there are no available data that meet the QA/QC requirements for any criteria within an applicable designated or existing use, a designation of Not Assessed will be assigned to that use.
+For those AUs with no/insufficient available data that meet the QA/QC requirements for any criteria within an applicable designated or existing use, a designation of Not Assessed will be assigned to that use.

 Waterbodies may be delisted based on new information.
 Delisting only applies to situations where newer data indicate that water quality has improved and the currently listed waterbody is no longer impaired according to the current listing methodology, or the WQS have changed and reassessment indicates full support.
 Delisting decisions generally require the same information as listing decisions.
 However, as an artifact of small sample size the potential exists for some waterbodies to be delisted when the underlying impairment cause persists.
 An example of this is a waterbody that is impaired 50 percent of the time but has a binomial probability of 69 percent that at least two of four results are exceedances indicative of the impairment.
 A delisting requirement of fewer than two exceedances resampled under the same conditions would result in a 31 percent chance of delisting.
-To increase confidence in delisting decisions based on smaller datasets or delisting requirements are further addressed in the following sections and parameter-specific appendices.
+To increase confidence in delisting decisions based on smaller datasets or delistings related to toxic pollutants, there must be no exceedances of the criteria for an AU to be delisted.
+Delisting requirements are further addressed in the following sections and parameter-specific appendices.